SkroxiousDM/SkroxiousDM/docs/3.Classes/Mystic.md

 Your approach gives you benefits at 1st, 2nd, 3rd, 5th, 7th and 9th levels.

 ### RITUAL CASTING
 At 1st level, you may choose a spell that you do not already know that is on your mystic approach spell list, has the ritual tag, and does not exceed your current maximum spell level.
-If you do so, you gain permanent Corruption (see {[[Corruption and Shadow]]}) equal to half the spell level, rounded up.
+If you do so, you gain permanent Corruption (see {[[Corruption & Shadow]]}) equal to half the spell level, rounded up.
 If the ritual is a cantrip, you gain no permanent Corruption.
 You can only cast the chosen spell as a ritual – the ritual version of a spell takes 10 minutes longer to cast than normal and can only be cast at its base level.
 You gain no Corruption from casting one of these spells.

 You may also learn another spell as a ritual using these rules at 3rd, 4th, 6th and 7th level.